kfrances716/project/README.md

 Personal access token.
 This was added so that the user doesn't hit the max capacity of the rate limiter for unauthenticated Github API requests.

+The second step in the setup is to run
+`npm install`
+to install the necessary packages.

 Run Scripts:

 (Javascript script)